One Thursday afternoon this past July, I was asked to officiate a funeral.

 Hope that the longing they have to be reunited with this beloved brother and son will be satisfied in the presence of the One who is “firstfruits of those who have fallen asleep (1 Corinthians 15:20).”

-I thought about this man and his family yesterday as I read Evan Welcher’s incredible piece over at The Gospel Coalition.
+I thought about this man and his family yesterday as I read Evan Welcher’s great piece over at The Gospel Coalition.
 You should carve out some time to read it once or twice yourself.
 In a heart-breaking, yet hopeful way, he points us to Advent as “the rusty nail holding us together until resurrection day.”

 Here we find ourselves awaiting Christ’s return.
 And in this “here and now,” Welcher says, “we are sojourners in the valley of the shadow of death, plodding between the two advents of our God and King.”
 Such a reality is understandably dark and dreary sometimes.
 Such a reality brings weariness.